Yagisan/The-Bustling-Valley/README.md

 ## Fishing is too Easy.
 How to to fix this?

-In the section **Gameplay Changes** there is a mod named *Eidee Easy Fishing*.
-Uncheck it.
-This is considered a *Rule 11* change (If you make modifications to these mod lists, you do so at your own risk.), when asking for support on the Wabbajack Discord.
+**In Game** go to the options menu, look for mod options, and find *Eidee Easy Fishing*.
+Make the change you want in there.
+This will revert on a Bustling Valley upgrade.

 ## How do I exit the better sewers?